What's Good Year-in-Review 2023

 Gabe 'Nandez, H.T.
 III (Deluxe) - A psychedelic journey in the form of rhyme, Gabe 'Nandez astral travels from portioning out grams and observing his Brooklyn avenue, to meetings with witches and taking stock of miracles when he sees them.
 The regular edition was already a sprawling affair at 10 tracks, and I've linked to the deluxe version since that was where I spent most of my time.
 You get extra joints, plus standout guest spots like Archibald Slim on "Air."
 Take a trip.

-MILC & Televangel, The Fish Who Saved Portland - As a black Southerner, I'm fully aware of what it's like when the rest of the country has an inaccurate idea of where you come from is like.
+MILC & Televangel, The Fish Who Saved Portland - As a black Southerner, I'm fully aware of what it's like when the rest of the country has an inaccurate idea of where you come from.
 In the midst of gentrification, the aftermath of pandemic lockdowns, and battles between white supremacists and activists landing the city on national news, MILC & Televangel take on the burden of giving you a real feel for Portland from a native's eye view.
 MILC absolutely floats over beats that would give many other rappers fits, and letting you know you're more likely to find a pill press than co-ops on his side of town.

 Wednesday, Rat Saw God - Evocative storytelling centered on life in and around the American south (North Carolina, to be exact), mixed with walls of distorted guitars (and lap steel), and riffs that wouldn't feel out of place on a country record, Rat Saw God's real magic is in how it plants you into the landscape so effectively.
 Karly Hartzman's pen game effortlessly places you in the overgrown lawn where you watch your neighbors get hauled off by the cops, and just as deftly gives you crystal clear snapshots of coming up from drugs while on a road trip.
 Short stories and shared memories set to blistering rock music is an exceptionally potent mix.